Medical Cannabis UK

 There are many different forms of medical cannabis.
 Each form has different effects.
 They include vaporized, smoked, and orally taken.
 Each type has its own effects, so the dosage will be determined based on the form of the cannabis.

-It is important to know whether or not you can use medical cannabis.
+It is important to know whether or not you can use medical cannabis UK.
 If you are taking other medications, you should talk to your health care provider before using cannabis.

 Medical Cannabis is Legal in the UK